melissacollier/melissacollier.github.io/_pages/forfun.md

 </p>

 I have a twin sister, and we are complete opposites.
-No she's not a scientist.
-Yes she's an extrovert.
-Yes she is an amazing singer.
-No she's not older-I am by two minutes.
-Yes I'm obsessed with her dog.
+She's not a scientist, she's an extrovert, a great singer and I am older by two minutes.
+I'm also obsessed with her dog.

 <p align="middle">
   <img src="/images/lizandfreed.jpeg" width="400" height="400" />
 </p>

-My favorite US destination is a complete tie between Georgia's golden coast (St. Simon's Island, Jekyll Island, Savannah, etc.) and Glacier National Park in Montana.
-But I still have so many more states to visit!
+I've visted 27 US states and my favorite place so far is a tie between Georgia's golden coast and Glacier National Park in Montana.
+But I still have more to see!

 <p style="text-align: center;">Georgia's Golden Coast</p>